LibraUIT/crawler/README.md

 # crawler
-#A platform crawler data from other website using ruby on rails
+#A platform auto save as images from other website using ruby on rails

 #How to use it ?